 - Avoid foods or beverages that cause or initiate pain, such as cold drinks or hard foods.

-If you suspect that you have an abscessed tooth, it is important to contact us immediately.
-An abscess is a serious infection that requires prompt attention and treatment.
+If you suspect that you have an abscessed tooth, schedule an appointment as soon as possible.
+An abscess is a serious infection that requires prompt evaluation and treatment.

 - In the meantime, you can take over-the-counter pain medications such as ibuprofen or acetaminophen to help with the pain.